 With the release of HMD risin eight core CPI use, we put together the best bang for the buck.
 Video editing p.c for just nine hundred ninety eight dollars.

 A lot of you asked very similar questions about the build.
-So we’re going to be answering those in the next few videos to make sure you guys hit that subscribe button so you guys don’t miss out on those.
+So we’re going to be answering those in the next few articles to make sure.

 Quite a few of you asked about buying two graphics cards to use with the video editing.
 P.S., if you have more money to spend now with video games, you can use two graphics cards to improve your performance.